george24601/notes/specific/mysql/lock.md

 ### Next-Key Locks
 A next-key lock is a combination of a record lock on the index record AND a gap lock on the GAP before the index record.

 InnoDB performs row-level locking in such a way that when it searches or scans a table index, it sets shared or exclusive locks on the index records it encounters.
 Thus, the row-level locks are actually index-record locks.
 A next-key lock on an index record also affects the “gap” before that index record.

+Mainly to avoid phatom read!

 ### Insert Intention Locks

+for insert lock, based on gap lock, but will they need not wait for each other if they are not inserting at the same postion within the gap,

 ### AUTO-INC Locks

-In the simplest case, if one transaction is inserting values into the table, any other transactions must wait to do their own inserts into that table, so that rows inserted by the first transaction receive consecutive primary key values.
+In the simplest case, if one transaction is inserting values into the table, any other transactions MUST WAIT to do their own inserts into that table, so that rows inserted by the first transaction receive consecutive primary key values.

 To use the AUTO_INCREMENT mechanism with an InnoDB table, an AUTO_INCREMENT column must be defined as part of an index such that it is possible to perform the equivalent of an indexed SELECT MAX(ai_col) lookup on the table to obtain the maximum column value.